kcodedev/mkdocs/docs/other/git-basics.md

 - **"Do I need to remember commands?"** In VS Code, most things are buttons - no commands needed! 🎛️

 This process keeps everyone on the same page, prevents lost work, and lets you experiment safely.
 Start with small changes to get comfortable! 😊

+## More commands

+To fix the divergent branches by merging, run this single command in your terminal:

+`git pull --no-rebase --tags origin master`

+This fetches the remote changes and merges them into your local branch, creating a merge commit to combine the histories.